 Dates and tickets

 The Rubens to Makart exhibition runs from Saturday, February 16, 2019 to Monday, June 10th, 2019.
-Access this temporary exhibition with an entrance ticket for the Albertina.
+Access this special exhibition with an entrance ticket for the Albertina.
 The museum is also covered by the Vienna Pass sightseeing pass (see my Vienna Pass review).

 Check locally for the latest times, prices, etc.